nate-dryer/setup-python-project/README.md

 ## License

-This project is licensed under the MIT License - for more information, refer to the LICENSE file.
+This endeavor is protected under the MIT License - for detailed information, see the LICENSE file.